Content Security Policies

 </config>

-You can use the etc/config.xml
+You can use the etc/config.xml file in the Magento_Csp module as a reference.

 Create your component file structure